Negative-light/PUBLIC_VUALT/GABC SS-Intro too World Views.md

 # Future

 ## Section 1
-- The Start of the Battle
+- Return to the Start of the Battle
-- The Methods of Battle
-- The Battle Fronts
+- The Different Battle Fields
-- The Counterattack
 ## Section 2
+- Utility of Angles
-- All About Angles
+- Operations of Angles
 # Additional Notes